mosip/documentation/docs/end-user-guide/login-with-password/README.md

 {% hint style="success" %}
 **Prerequisites:**

 The resident is registered with a username and password using eSignet's Signup portal.
-In the below demo application, we are using resident's phone number as username.
+In the below demo application, we are using resident's phone number as username. {% endhint %}

 1\.
 On the portal, the resident clicks on the button **Sign In with eSignet**.